Pratikshinde55/Linux-Fun-commands/README.md

 ⚡To display a rainbow-colored text:

-     #echo "Hi, I am pratik shinde from DevOps world !!!"  | lolcat

-![Screenshot 2024-04-04 151601](https://github.com/Pratikshinde55/Linux-Fun-commands/assets/145910708/a2255471-bedb-454d-9428-9852dbd384cd)

 for this need install package:lolcat: Since lolcat is a Ruby gem, we can install it via RubyGems:

       #sudo yum install ruby
       #sudo gem install lolcat

+command:

+     #echo "Hi, I am pratik shinde from DevOps world !!!"  | lolcat

+![Screenshot 2024-04-04 151601](https://github.com/Pratikshinde55/Linux-Fun-commands/assets/145910708/a2255471-bedb-454d-9428-9852dbd384cd)

 ⚡